AvocadoG/COMP2042_CW_sfyxg1/README.md

 4. Added new **levels** to the game (in **froggerLevels package**)

-There are **10** levels in total, each with new feautures (such as destinations with coins for bonus points, Logs with bombs, Monster etc) and increasing game speed.This is to add more fun and challenge to the game.
+There are **10** levels in total, each with new game feautures (such as destinations with coins for bonus points, Logs with bombs, Monster etc) and increasing game speed.This is to add more fun and challenge to the game.

 5. Added **Life** feature to the game (in **froggerElements package**)

 Starts at having 5 life.
 If player's avatar runs out of life at a certain level, player will lose and the game will end right away.
 At each new level, the life will be restored.

+6. New game features include :
+	-destinations with coins - if player successfully collects all the coins continuously, the player can get +50 bonus points and proceed to the next level straightaway.
+	-logs with bombs on the river - if player jumps onto the logs with bombs, player will die, lose a life.
+	-monster moving back and forth - if player bumps into the monster, the monster will kill the player.

-6. Added **pause** game feature where player can pause amidst the game.
+7. Added **pause** game and **quit** game feature where player can pause/quit amidst the game.
-7. Added new font files, music files and images to the game.
+8. Added new font files, music files and images to the game.

 # Maintenance